saayuj/Drone-Delivery-Optimization/README.md

   1. The main optimization codes written to solve the various cases, along with the helper codes, can be found in [python_codes](https://github.com/saayuj/Drone-Delivery-Optimization/tree/main/python_codes).
   2. The optimization log files for each case can be found in [log_files](https://github.com/saayuj/Drone-Delivery-Optimization/tree/main/log_files).
   3. The results for all the cases can be found in [images_GIFs](https://github.com/saayuj/Drone-Delivery-Optimization/tree/main/images_GIFs).
+  4. Initially, the problem was formulated using [AMPL](https://ampl.com/).
+These files can be found in [AMPL_files](https://github.com/saayuj/Drone-Delivery-Optimization/tree/main/AMPL_files).
+The .mod files are the main optimization models, while the .dat and .run files are used to feed the data to the model and run the model respectively.
+The .txt files contain the output of the model and the python codes are for pre-processing the data and post-processing the output to form a visual representation (grid).

 # Results
 For clarity and ease of interpretation, a color-coded grid system has been implemented, using the following key: